How your buyer persona is at the heart of your marketing strategy

 For instance, if something is aimed specifically at women, gender will be a central determinant of how a marketing strategy is directed.
 Other services may be directed more towards older clients.
 However, it is rare that a persona will focus on just one thing.
 For instance, a target market may not just be women, but professional women who earn above a certain level of income.

-When it comes to content marketing, the content should be written in a way to appeal specifically to this target market.
+When it comes to legal content marketing, the content should be written in a way to appeal specifically to this target market.
 This means covering the topic in a way that makes it interesting to them and fits with their needs, not least if they have come across your article or blog through a search.

 In addition, the use of search engine optimisation (SEO) will be another important factor.
 The key is to identify keywords that are likely to cover the issues of concern to those who closely match your buyer persona.
 This can be done by using keyword and SEO analysis tools like Buzzsumo and Spyfu.